 The Troy Fire Department was organized in 1940 by a group of businessmen and concerned citizens in what was known as Big Beaver, a small "village" located at Big Beaver Road and Rochester Road.
 This group convinced the Township Board that a fire department was needed as well as a fire truck and other equipment (which were delivered in March, 1940).
 Prior to that, fire protection was provided by the Clawson Fire Department.
-The Fire Department had 19 founding members and operated out of a Ford dealership and garage on Rochester Road south of Big Beaver.
+The Fire Department had 19 founding members and operated out of a Ford dealership and garage located on Rochester Road south of Big Beaver.
 Troy Township's first Fire Chief was John Lee Halsey and the township's first Police Chief was David Gratopp.

-In the mid-1940's, as the population began to grow, a second firefighting group was authorized at Square Lake and Livernois Roads at a settlement known as "Troy Corners," formed a small auxiliary force which later became Station 2.
-Over the last 75+ years, the Troy Fire Department has grown to six fire stations, one training center, 180 volunteer members, and 11 uniformed career staff members, continuing its proud tradition of community service.
+In the mid-1940's, as the population began to grow, a group of men in the northern area at Square Lake and Livernois Roads, a settlement known as "Troy Corners," formed a small auxiliary force which later became Station 2.
+Over the last 75+ years, the Troy Fire Department has grown to six fire stations, one training center, nearly 180 volunteer members, and 11 uniformed career staff members, continuing its proud tradition of community service.

-Pictured above is a restored replica of Troy's first fire truck.
+A restored replica of Troy's first official fire truck.